OwnYourData/dc-intermediary/tutorial/4_Identities/README.md

 To manage DIDs beyond the command line, i.e., when you want to integrate `did:oyd` into your application, it is also possible to access all functions via an API.
 As the de-facto standard the DIF [Uniresolver](https://resolver.identity.foundation/) and [Uniregistrar](https://uniregistrar.io/) have specified the relevant endpoints and `did:oyd` is fully compliant (see also the relevant [Swagger documentation here](https://oydid.ownyourdata.eu/api-docs/index.html)).

 ### OYDID Repository
 For `did:oyd` the DID document and associated logs are stored in a repository.
-In this tutorial we use either the default OYDID repo (https://oydid.ownyourdata.eu) or the NGI ONTOCHAIN Gateway API (https://babelfish.data-container.net).
+In this tutorial we use the default OYDID repo (https://oydid.ownyourdata.eu).
 Read more about [deployment options for OYDID repositories here](https://github.com/OwnYourData/oydid/tree/main/tutorial#deployment).

 [back to top](#)